zeromake/quasar/docs/src/pages/quasar-cli-vite/developing-ssr/ssr-context.md

 The `ssrContext` Object is available only on SSR builds, on the server-side compilation (when `process∙env∙SERVER === true`).
 :::

-Among other places, it is supplied as parameter to [boot files](/quasar-cli-vite/boot-files), to the [Vuex store](/quasar-cli-vite/state-management-pinia-vuex) and [Vue Router](/quasar-cli-vite/routing) initialization functions, and to the [preFetch](/quasar-cli-vite/prefetch-feature) method:
+Among other places, it is supplied as parameter to [boot files](/quasar-cli-vite/boot-files), to the [Pinia instance](/quasar-cli-vite/state-management-with-pinia) and [Vue Router](/quasar-cli-vite/routing) initialization functions, and to the [preFetch](/quasar-cli-vite/prefetch-feature) method:

 ```js
 // a boot file